getappmap/appland-cli/README.md

 first run.

 #### upload
-Upload a mapset of scenario files.
+Create a mapset of scenarios by uploading AppMap files.

 `upload [files, dirs]`
-Uploads a list of scenario files or directories to AppLand.
+Uploads a list of AppMap files or directories to AppLand.

 #### stats
-Some some statistics about events in scenario files.
+Show some statistics about events in scenarios read from AppMap files.

 `stats [files, dirs]`

 ## Displaying statistics
-The `stats` subcommand will show some simple statistics about events in a collection of app maps:
+The `stats` subcommand will show some simple statistics about events in a collection of
+AppMaps:

 ```
 $ appland stats --help